KBE-WS2022-Pokemon/Studropica/README.md

 i need to find out how to call a method which contains code which needs to be rendered i tought i can just call a function which contains the code which needs to be returnt and than what i need are two functions. one which displays a button and one which does not display a button.

+i need some kind of routing. if the shop all button is pressed routing